-If the file format has a header this can be declared in the file area using the Header or Encoded\Header classes.
-In this case the the attribute <parsing\standard\id> is mandatory to indicate the encoding standard in which the header is formatted.
+If the file format has a header this can be declared in the file area using the Header or Encoded_Header classes.
+In this case the the attribute <parsing_standard_id> is mandatory to indicate the encoding standard in which the header is formatted.
 For a complete list of the allowed header encodings in observational products, see allowed values of this attribute in the PDS4 Information Model (IM) [AD.03].
 If the file format is not on this list, the header can simply be ignored; it will not appear in the label and will be transparent to any PDS4 application.

 This section defines specific requirements and recommendations that should be followed when using one of the following encoding standards to format the data (e.g. FITS, CDF).
+In addition, PDS hosts a web page containing resources on how to archive various external standards: https://pds.nasa.gov/datastandards/documents/archiving/ guarantee that the same data formats used and exchanged by the science team during the mission will be archived and preserved.

 IMPORTANT: When using any of these external encoding data standards, it is strongly recommended to design data products that are PDS4-compliant and meet all PSA archiving requirements to avoid any reformatting or conversion of data only for archiving purposes.
-This will guarantee that the same data formats used and exchanged by the science team during the mission will be archived and preserved.
+This will

-11.1 Specific Requirements and Recommendations for FITS
+10.1.
+Specific Requirements and Recommendations for FITS